Are you inquisitive and detail-oriented? Do you find it exciting to tell the story of a company with numbers? Do you want a recession-proof job?

 - Winthrop University

-Jessica Robinson ‘13, Accounting major, is currently pursuing an MBA with a focus in accounting at Winthrop University.
-During her time at Converse, Jessica got on-the-ground experience while interning at PricewaterhouseCoopers.
+During her time at Converse, accounting grad Jessica Robinson ’13 got on-the-ground experience while interning at PricewaterhouseCoopers.
 She was also a recipient of the WebsterRogers LLP Scholarship, awarded by the SC Association of CPAs.